Why Should You Invest In Thornhill Real Estate?

 Thornhill largely features detached houses, accounting for 59% of sales, accompanied by condos at 24% and condo townhouses at 15%.
 Two storey houses are the most common trend and the majority of the properties have three bedrooms.
 The average price in Thornhill over the past year is $1,260,940, an increase of 27% over the same term last year.
 The average freehold price over the past year is $1,777,583 as compared to the average condo premium of $528,754 over the same term.

 The area is soon becoming one of the highests densities of any neighbourhood in the GTA.
 There is a new home subdivision to attune to just about anyone's taste and affordability.
 There is also a vast collection of high-rise residential condominium buildings and townhomes to choose from.
-The current population roughly sits at 139,440 residents and growing, where the median household income is averaged at $79,438.
+The current population roughly sits at 139,440 residents and growing, where the median household income is $79,438.
 Homeownership is at 85% compared to that of 15% which are tenanted.
 For home buyers considering moving to York Region, Thornhill is a naturally popular choice, after all, few other neighbourhoods offer the prestige and comfort, without having to live too far from Yonge Street and the City of Toronto.

 Since the early to mid 2000’s, there has been an outpouring of condominiums and condo townhomes, which are increasing in popularity in Thornhill, to welcome the vast number of families moving northwards from the city and other surrounding communities.
 More and more buyers look north for real estate; as prices in Toronto continue to skyrocket.
 York Region is becoming an attractive option.
 It’s a unique little region you should consider if you’re looking to purchase or invest in real estate.
 It is still far more affordable in comparison to other Toronto neighbourhoods.

 Average Price of Condos in Thornhill